 Micro-credentials provide teachers with recognition for the skills they develop throughout their careers and can lead to career and compensation advancement.
 They are also a different, yet effective, way to learn and demonstrate competency.
 Here are some tools and tips to assist educators in navigating a micro-credential for the first time.

-REQUIREMENTS & RUBRICS:
+DECONSTRUCT REQUIREMENTS & RUBRICS:

-Your colleagues are also learning the micro-credentialing process.
-Use the Collaborate feature to interact with your peers in Discussions specific to your program.
+If available in your program, use BloomBoard’s Collaborate feature to interact with your peers in Discussions specific to your program.
 Utilize your facilitators to ask questions and receive guidance.
 Chances are it is a question others have as well.